 Sissinghurst, Vita Sackville West’s house and garden, is home to the first hand press used by Virginia Woolf in the early days of the Hogarth Press.
 Virginia gave it as a gift to Vita in 1930.

 Virginia and Vita were occasional lovers.
-Orlando (1928) is Virginia Woolf’s fantastic biographical study inspired by Vita, which traces the history of the youthful and aristocratic Orlando through four centuries in both male and female manifestations.
+Orlando (1928) is VW's fantastic biographical study inspired by Vita, which traces the history of the youthful and aristocratic Orlando through four centuries in both male and female manifestations.

 Vita Sackville West created the garden with her husband, Harold Nicolson, between 1930 and 1938.

-It is now a museum and one of the most beautiful gardens in Europe.
+It is now open to the public and one of the great gardens of the country.

 Freshwater, Isle of Wight